fkasler/cuddlephish/README.md

 ### Q and A
 #### Why would you release such a dangerous thing?
 (AKA, that question my mom asks me every time I speak at Black Hat)
 It is my understanding that this technique has been theorized and even weaponized for several years now (see shoutouts).
-So while threat actors can leverage this technique, and probably have for some time, offensive security professionals have not had an easy way to replicate this technique and may even be unaware of its existence.
+So, while threat actors can leverage this technique, and probably have for some time, offensive security professionals have not had an easy way to replicate this technique and may even be unaware of its existence.
 My intent in releasing the tool is to allow penetration testers and red teamers to use BitM on operations to showcase its potential impact and help network defenders prepare for real threats.

 #### How do I defend my service from this type of attack?
 First, understand that this attack relies on social engineering a user into visiting a malicious website.
 Domain whitelisting would go a long way in preventing this and other types of social engineering.
-If we rely on users to mangage 100% of the credential data (password, OTP, SMS, PhoneFactor, Push notification, etc.) for a web service, then we are potentially vulnerable to this attack.
+If we rely on users to manage 100% of the credential data (password, OTP, SMS, PhoneFactor, Push notification, etc.) for a web service, then we are potentially vulnerable to this attack.
 Therefore, to thwart this attack, we need to leverage credential data that users do not manage.
 For example, client TLS certificates can be issued to client devices, and will only be valid for the real web service.
-The cert is managed by the browerser and operating system, and there is no way for an attacker's server to obtain a copy of the victim's TLS cert.
+The cert is managed by the browser and operating system, and there is no way for an attacker's server to obtain a copy of the victim's TLS cert.
 Another option is to use U2F or FIDO2 with hardware like a YubiKey to manage some of the required credential data.
 There is no way for a hacker's website to interact with a YubiKey plugged into a victim's computer.

 #### You use Docker for Caddy but not the Node server.
 What gives?
 I'm not a Docker wiz (yet).
 If you can come up with a simple Dockerized setup, I'd really love a pull request.